Pokemon Colors (GBA)

 Key Features

-• Completely Reworked Encounter Tables: Wild Pokémon encounters have been entirely redesigned to ensure players can catch most Pokémon species before challenging the Elite Four, providing greater team-building flexibility and Pokédex completion opportunities during the main story.
+• Rebalanced Encounter Tables: Wild Pokémon encounters have been completely reorganized so players can catch most species before reaching the Elite Four.

 Known Bugs & Issues